 VAT is always included in the price presented to the customers/guests in shops, hotels, restaurants and other service providers.
 Non-EU citizens can claim back their VAT when leaving the country/Europe.
-Refunds are only available for goods that you are carrying with you on your way out, and when the total bill exceeds EUR 50.00 in one purchase in the same shop on the same day.
-To claim the refunds, make sure to obtain a receipt with VAT (FPA or ΦΠΑ in Greek) from the shop and present it to the VAT Refund desk at the airport.
+Refunds are only available for goods that are exported in the traveller’s personal luggage, which are still sealed and unused.
+Since July 2018 travellers can ask for the VAT refund for any purchase amount.
+To claim the refunds, make sure to obtain a receipt with VAT from the shop and present it to the VAT Refund desk at the airport.

 For more detailed instructions, please visit this website.

-Athens is located in the Eastern European Time Zone (EET), i.e. two hours ahead of Greenwich Mean Time (GMT+2).
+Seville is located in the Central European Time Zone (CET), i.e. one hour ahead of Coordinated Universal Time (UTC+1).

-All foreign visitors entering Greece must possess valid passports.
+All foreign visitors entering Spain must possess valid passports.
 For citizen from the European Union Member countries, a valid identity card is sufficient.

-Please check the current Visa requirements with the nearest Greek consulate/embassy in your country before your departure to Greece.
+Please check the current Visa requirements with the nearest Spain consulate/embassy in your country before your departure to Spain.